pytorch/tutorials/prototype_source/semi_structured_sparse.rst

 The general motivation behind sparsity is simple: if there are zeros in your network, you can avoid storing / doing compute with those parameters.
 However, the specifics of sparsity are tricky.
 Zeroing out parameters doesn't affect the latency / memory overhead of our model out of the box.

-This is because the dense tensor itself still contains the pruned elements and will still operate on those elements during matrix multiplication.
+This is because the dense tensor still contains the pruned (zero) elements, which the dense matrix multiplication kernel will still operate on this elements.
-In order to realize performance gains, we need to swap out our dense kernels for sparse kernels.
+In order to realize performance gains, we need to swap out dense kernels for sparse kernels, which skip calculation involving pruned elements.

-These sparse kerenels work by allowing us to skip calculations involving pruned elements.
-To do this, these kerenls work on sparse matrices, which are do not store the pruned elements and store the specified elements in a compressed format.
+To do this, these kernels work on sparse matrices, which do not store the pruned elements and store the specified elements in a compressed format.

 For semi-structured sparsity, we store exactly half of the original parameters along with some compressed metadata about how the elements were arranged.

 .. image:: https://developer-blogs.nvidia.com/wp-content/uploads/2023/06/2-4-structured-sparsity-pattern.png
     :align: center
     :width: 80%

-However, this is not the only way to store sparse tensors.
-There are other formats like `COO <https://pytorch.org/docs/2.1/sparse.html#sparse-coo-tensors>`_ representation, which are used with **unstructured sparsity**.
-In this sparsity pattern, we mask each parameter independently, which needs the flexibilty that COO represntation offers.
-For a given sparsity level, unstructured sparsity is usually the least damaging to the accuracy of the model.
-However, COO matrix multiplication is difficult to accelerate on GPUs and needs very high sparsity levels (>90% in practice ) to be faster than dense matrix multiplication.

-Alternatively, one could seek to get around this problem by using **structured sparsity**, also known as **structured pruning**.
-For a given weight tensor, we seek to remove parameters one row / column at a time.
-The advantage of this approach is that we can reuse the existing dense kernels for faster matrix multiplication.
-This idea can be extended to pruning filters for convolutional layers, or even entire layers / heads of a network at once.
-However, the accuracy of a model suffers from the lack of granularity in this approach.

-Semi-structured sparsity provides a 2x (theoretical) speedup at a much lower sparsity level (50%), while still being granular enough to preserve model accuracy.
-Thus semi-structured sparsity exists in a sweet spot, providing meaning performance benefits while not degrading model accuracy when combined with retraining / fine-tuning.
+    Image sourced from `NVIDIA blog post <https://developer.nvidia.com/blog/structured-sparsity-in-the-nvidia-ampere-architecture-and-applications-in-search-engines/>`_ on semi-structured sparsity.

+There are many different sparse layouts, each with their own benefits and drawbacks.
+2:4 semi-structured sparsity is particulariy interesting for two reasons:
+1. Unlike previous sparse formats, semi-structured sparsity was designed to be efficiently accelerated on GPUs.
+   In 2020, NVIDIA introduced hardware support for semi-structured sparstiy with their Ampere architecture, and have also released fast sparse kernels via CUTLASS/`cuSPARSELt <https://docs.nvidia.com/cuda/cusparselt/index.html>`_.
+2. At the same time, semi-structured sparsity tends to have a milder impact on model accuracy compared to other sparse formats, especially when accounting for more advanced pruning / fine-tuning methods.
    NVIDIA has shown in their `white paper <https://arxiv.org/abs/2104.08378>`_ that a simple paradigm of magnitude pruning once to be 2:4 sparse and then retraining the model yields nearly identical model accuracies.

+Semi-structured exists in a sweet spot, providing a 2x (theoretical) speedup at a much lower sparsity level (50%), while still being granular enough to preserve model accuracy.

 +---------------------+-------------+--------+------------+-------------+